BarunKGP/BarunKGP.github.io/_pages/projects.md

 author_profile: true
 ---

+## Human-assisted Activity Recognition
+*Jan 2022 - Present*

+We are utilizing narration within videos as a weak label to improve action recognition in a semi-supervised setting.
+The intuition behind this project is to use additional information present in human narration accompanying videos which can help improve action recognition performance.

+We conducted an exploratory study in Spring 2022 to determine the feasibility of this hypotheis, using an off- the-shelf I3D Resnet 50 action recognizer with a handcrafted speech recognizer module that was built using BERT and PySceneDetect.
+Given a seed word, this prototype could identify relevant frames, and thus improved the action resolution of the baseline action recognizer by identifying new adjacent classes that were not present within the initial label map.
+On Kinetics-400, this approach managed to augment the existing label map by 27%, having learnt new classes from the narration itself.

+Based on our findings, we are developing a narration-aided human activity recognition system.
+Our current approach is to compute the multimodal attention between the narration verbs and nouns and the frame features as a signal for the action boundaries.
+This is important because we formulate this as a weakly supervised problem and do not use exact action timestamps.
+This is in line with the [EPIC Kitchens 100](https://epic-kitchens.github.io/2022#challenge-action-recognition) action recognition challenge, which serves as an inspiration for this task.
+However, we will take this one step further and formulate this problem in an unsupervised setting, where we aim to formulate action boundaries without using any timestamps.
+Another novelty is that unlike the EPIC Kitchens setting, our method does not require the human to be exactly narrating their actions.
+Instead, our model is able to learn new information from the narration even as long as it is related to the activity, thus representing a realistic setting.

+We estimate this project to have publishable results by the end of this year.

 ## DoGE: Domain Generalization beyond distribution shifts
-*Sept 2022 - Present*
+*Sept 2022 - Dec 2022*

 Domain generalization algorithms suffer from distribution shifts when faced with different target domains.
 This is a problem because performance of models degrades in the presence of different kinds of shiftsl.
 [Ye et al., CVPR 2022](https://arxiv.org/pdf/2106.03721.pdf) found that most state-of-the-art domain generalization (DG) algorithms fail to beat the simple supervised baseline (ERM) on two major kinds of distribution shifts that seem to affect models the most: *correlation shift* and *diversity shift*.
 Even though certain algorithms outperform ERM on one of the shifts, their average performance across both kinds of shifts is worse than ERM, which makes these models useful only in a highly specialized setting.
 Ye et al. argues that this means domain generalization performances have been  overstated and actual progress is comparatively low.

 DoGE solves this problem by implementing a novel algorithm that combines gradient muting and a penalty term that punishes the model when its predictions are wrong after a certain number of annealing iterations.
 We also implemented a scheduling function that controls the influence the penalty and gradient muting functions have at different part of the training stage, depending on whether we are working on a dataset that is more prone to correlation shift or diversity shift.
 So far, we have managed to beat several benchmarks mentioned in the OOD-Bench paper across both correlation shift and diversity shift, outperforming the previous state-of-the-art models.
 We are in the process of testing our model on different datasets and expect to get our final results by December 2022.

-## Human-assisted Activity Recognition
-*Jan 2022 - Present*

-Currently researching ways to improve a video-based activity recognition system by incorporating knowledge from human narration under the supervision of Prof. Thomas Ploetz.
-Ideally, we would have a system that can be trained to recognize activities in a video stream, by using the accompanying human narration, such as a model that recognizes sports events based on the commentary.
-Our current approach is to compute the multimodal attention between the narration verbs and nouns and the frame features as a signal for the action boundaries.
-This is important because we formulate this as a weakly supervised problem and do not use exact action timestamps.
-This is in line with the [EPIC Kitchens 100](https://epic-kitchens.github.io/2022#challenge-action-recognition) action recognition challenge, which serves as an inspiration for this task.
-However, we will take this one step further and formulate this problem in a completely semi-supervised setting, where we aim to formulate action boundaries without using any timestamps.

-We estimate this project to have publishable results by the end of this year.

 ## Blockboard
 _Aug 2021 - Dec 2021_